• Login

 We've designed the acoustic system from the ground up, paying special attention to reducing any noise artifacts that can influence the quality of the wildlife recordings.
 With material assistance from SAATI, we designed and tested a mechanical enclosure around our microphones to reduce wind noise while not significantly impacting the audio quality and system robustness to the elements.
 Our system also integrates a variety of environmental sensors and capabilities to run on-device machine learning algorithms to increase the duration of deployment in remote regions.
 All the data is efficiently stored on large-capacity SD cards provided by Kioxia but the systems have the ability to stream data wirelessly.

-In March 2024, we deployed this system alongside National Geographic Explorers and professors Marina Arbetman and Cristian A. Villagra Gil in Puerto Blest, Argentina.
-We collected over 100 hours of recordings and over 10,000 10-second annotated bee buzzes from native and invasive bee species.
+With generous support from the National Geographic Exploration Technology Lab, we deployed this system in March 2024 in Puerto Blest, Argentina, alongside National Geographic Explorers and professors Marina Arbetman and Cristian A. Villagra Gil.
+During that expedition, we collected over 100 hours of audio recordings and more than 10,000 annotated 10-second bee buzzes from both native and invasive bee species.
+In March 2025, we returned to the site to gather additional data and to field-test on-device machine learning models trained on the 2024 dataset.